A summary of the book "Rethinking Tradition in Modern Islamic Thought" by Daniel Brown.

 systematic collection in recording of the hadith with

-the Ummad Caliph Umar and with the scholars Abu Bakr.
-No such
+the Umayad Caliph Umar II and with the two scholars Abu Bakr b.

-collection has survived.
-The earliest systematic collection is
+The earliest systematic collection is the muttawata of

-transmissions) was not applied until after the early 2nd century
+applied until after the early 2nd century AH according to

-AH according to Schacht.
-The book studies in early hadith
+Schacht.
+The book studies in early hadith literature

-literature stated it was earlier than this.
-For middle ground
+stated it was earlier than this.
+For middle ground see Juynboll:

-see Juynboll: "Muslim tradition".
-Major works of hadith
+"Muslim tradition".
+Major works of hadith (p161 footnote

 According to some, forgers of hadith became active even during the lifetime of the Prophet.
 In the Caliphate of Umar, the problem became so serious that he prohibited transmission of hadith altogether.
 The degree of the problem that resulted can be seen from the testimony of the muhahadithin (those who collect hadith) themselves.
 Bukhari selected 9000 traditions out of 700 000 (p96).
 When Bukhari reports that he selected from over 700 000 traditions, he is counting every different transmission chain, even when the substance of the tradition are the same (p99).
 The point is that hadith criticism did not begin during the 3rd century but was practiced continually from the time of the companions onwards (p99). [top]